open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `aggregate_on_attribute_value(function, attribute, values, newValue)`

-The `aggregate_on_attribute_value` function aggregates all datapoints in the metric containing the attribute `attribute` with one of the values present in the `values` parameter. `function` is a case-sensitive string that represents the aggregation function.
+The `aggregate_on_attribute_value` function aggregates all datapoints in the metric containing the attribute `attribute` (type string) with one of the values present in the `values` parameter (list of strings) into a single datapoint where the attribute has the value `newValue` (type string). `function` is a case-sensitive string that represents the aggregation function.

-Firstly, `attribute` values with one of the values present in `values` are substituted by `newValue` for all datapoints.
-Afterwards all datapoints are aggregated depending on the attributes.

 The following metric types can be aggregated: